 Paul brought home a massive and sturdy tree base.
 I noticed the trunk was crooked and thought that maybe having the crooked part removed would prevent it from pitching forward.
 His handsaw wasn’t cooperating, so I suggested the chainsaw.
 “Do you really want me to use a chainsaw in our living room?!?!”
 Well, yeah.
 Words were spoken.
 Some under his breath and some not.
 When Cheyanne heard the chainsaw coming up the basement steps, she said “it’s just like that Texas chainsaw movie!”
 Great.
 Now when Cheyanne thinks back on today, she won’t remember the pony ride.
 She will remember the chainsaw.

 We righted the tree and I told Paul to “just please go.”
 I sent him to have a drink with his friend Dustin.
-The girls and I swept up the sawdust from the chainsaw and a ton of pine needles.
+Grace, Emily, Cheyenne, and I swept up the sawdust from the chainsaw and a ton of pine needles.
 I superglued some of the broken ornaments.
 My favorite Santa ornament is now an amputee because I cannot find his right knee and foot.
 Grace’s Nemo was on the tree pre-fall, but now it’s missing.
 I think Big Betty swallowed it whole.

 My sister Laura reminded me that they have had 2 trees fall, and that 2 years ago was the “Christmas of Laura’s discontent.”
 She suggested we put weights on the new base, so I put two 15 pound dumbbells under the tree skirt.